 First, the curriculum emphasizes empirical work.
 In addition to the standard requirements of Intermediate Microeconomics and Intermediate Macroeconomics, all Bates majors take calculus and both statistics and econometrics before beginning their upper level electives.
 These courses provide students with the basic skills necessary for independent research work with economic data, both in upper-level electives and in their careers after Bates.

-Second, each economics major writes a thesis, an extensive research project, in the senior year.
-The thesis requirement is designed to further develop students’ writing skills in economic analysis as well as their ability to manage a large project independently.
+Second, each economics major completes an extensive research project in the senior year.
+This requirement is designed to further develop students’ writing skills in economic analysis as well as their ability to manage a large project independently.